What is Reactive Attachment Disorder?

 ~No, I won’t put my child in harm’s way by giving them freedoms they can’t handle.

 ~Parenting too tough, Nazis

 ~Not strict enough

 ~Munchhausen, Histrionic, Borderline, etc.

 ~ Don’t like/love child

 Realize this is a very painful situation.
 If you are on the Mom’s side, you are on the child’s side.
 Sadly, if you take the child’s side against the Mom, they both lose.

-Make short, loving phone calls (occasionally) to listen and encourage, not to advise, not to gather information, or “check on them”- Tell her she can chat whenever she needs an ear.
+Make short, loving phone calls (occasionally) to listen and encourage, not to advise, gather information, or “check on them”- Tell her she can chat whenever she needs an ear.

 Finally, do Not give unasked-for advice.